thebinary/teasysnmp/README.md

 ## teasysnmp Table
 The teasysnmp extensions vastly depends on a custom teasysnmp data structure that is referred to as the __"teasysnmp table"__ in all documentations and documentation strings as well as in the extended function calls.

-To be keep things simple and optimized, the datastructure is a simple tuple with 2 elements
+To keep things simple and optimized, the datastructure is a simple tuple with 2 elements
 - the snmp table entry oid
 - dictionary with definition of fields\
   - field_name: tuple of (field_index str, easysnmp typestr)